 Did you know that all cups, lids & utensils from Starbucks on campus is compostable?
 We have the only Starbucks in the country were compostable plastic is used!

 What about plastic film?

 - Buy second-hand products to avoid packaging: Instead of buying new products, try shopping at UW Surplus or thrift stores like Goodwill.
-Did you know that when you buy second-hand clothes, you’re also preventing plastic microfiber pollution in our water?
-You can purchase clean and affordable items while reducing waste at the same time!
+You can purchase affordable items while reducing waste at the same time!

 - Reusable mugs, bottles, and straws - oh my!: Production, transportation, and recycling of bottles and cups takes up a large amount of energy.
 What’s better than recycling plastic is not to consume them in the first place - and, at UW HFS Cafés, you can even get a discount when you bring your own mug!

 - Shop in bulk: Use reusable containers like jars to buy peanut butter, spices or rice from your grocery store – one more way to reduce waste and save money!